Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 Today’s walk from Namche Bazaar to Tengboche is one of those classic Everest Base Camp trek days that quietly earns its reputation.
-The trail eases you out of Namche with a near-level stretch through small Sherpa villages, where you will encounter mani walls, prayer flags, and stone houses with wide-open views of Ama Dablam, Thamserku, and, on clear days, Everest itself.
+The trail eases you out of Namche with a near-level stretch through small Sherpa villages, where you encounter mani walls, prayer flags, and stone houses with wide-open views of Ama Dablam, Thamserku, and, on clear days, Everest itself.

 After crossing a suspension bridge and dropping down to Phunki Tenga for lunch, the mood shifts.
 The climb begins.
-Here, you will find a steady series of switchbacks through dense rhododendron and pine forests.
+Here, you find a steady series of switchbacks through dense rhododendron and pine forests.
 The effort pays off beautifully when Tengboche comes into view, perched high above the valley with mountains rising in every direction.

 Tengboche is the home to the largest monastery in the Khumbu region, and has deep ties to Himalayan mountaineering.
-When you arrive here, you will hear the sound of monks chanting in the evening.
+When you arrive here, you hear the sound of monks chanting in the evening.

 • Overnight Altitude:4410m/14469ft.